totten/hurtlocker/README.md

 * Comparing DB drivers
     * `pdo-*` reports deadlocks with exceptions.
 You see either the entire block succeeds or the entire block fails.
 This is consistent with a transaction-rollback.
     * `dao-*` always reports `is_ok=1` (in its current revision of `DB_DataObject`; md5sum=20f0046845ed6551cc02cf0c44c4e8e0), even if there was deadlock.
-This is consistent with `DB_DataObject`s single-statement retry mechanism.
+This is consistent with `DB_DataObject`s low-level/single-statement retry mechanism.
 However, you can also see that there is missing data.
-This is also consistent with the single-statement retry (*the main transaction was rolled back, which removed earlier writes - which are not known to this retry-agent*).
+This is also consistent with the low-level/single-statement retry (*the main transaction was rolled back, which removed earlier writes - which are not known to this retry-agent*).